 About Cordelia Bailey

-Cordelia Bailey is a fine-art photographer, oil-on-canvas painter, writer, and film-maker.
-She resides in Dallas, Texas.
-Her work has appeared in many exhibits throughout the United States and is held in private collections.
-Below are a downloadable file of her artist's record of exhibits for the past 10 years and a list of some of the awards and contests her photography has won.
+I am a fine-art photographer, oil-on-canvas painter, writer, and film-maker.
+I reside in Dallas, Texas.
+My work has appeared in many exhibits throughout the United States and is held in private collections.
+Below are a downloadable file of my artist's record of exhibits for the past 10 years and a list of some of the awards and contests my photography has won.

 Panicle is in a limited edition of 50.
 It was selected in an international competition to be in an exhibit at the Yeiser Art Gallery in June, 2015.
 There were 893 entries to the competition, of which only 75 were selected.
 The juror was Sarah Sudhoff, Executive Director of the Houston Center for Photography and a former photo editor for Texas Monthly and Time magazines.